GLOSSARY

 Total Harmonic Distortion

 THD is usually given as a percentage and shows how much a signal deviates from the ideal.
 A THD value of 1 %, for example, means that the sum of the harmonics corresponds to 1 % of the fundamental.
-The lower this value, the “cleaner” the signal.
+The lower this value is, the “cleaner” the signal is and the closer it is to an ideal sinusoidal signal shape.

 How THD is measured

 Modern measuring devices display the THD value directly after internal calculation.
-In addition to the percentage, the frequency spectrum is often also displayed in order to visualize the distribution of harmonics.
+In addition to the percentage, the frequency spectrum is often also displayed in order to visualize the distribution of the harmonic signal components.
+With detailed measurements, frequency ranges up to several tens of kHz can also be analyzed, which is particularly important in audio technology or high-frequency applications.

 Harmonic distortion in practice

 In practice, harmonic distortion is caused by non-linear components such as semiconductors, transformers or loudspeakers.
-These components generate additional frequency components that can distort the original signal.
+These components generate additional frequency components that can change the original signal.

 Typical areas of application:

-• Power supplies: High THD values can affect the power grid, e.g. through reactive power or overheating.
+Power supplies: High values can affect the power grid, for example by placing additional load on lines or transformers.

-• Communication technology: Clear signals with low distortion are crucial for reliable data transmission.
+Communication technology: Clear signals with low distortion are crucial for reliable data transmission.
+Even small additional frequency components can influence the signal quality.

-Even in industrial applications, such as frequency converters or switching power supplies, a high THD can have a negative impact on the electrical power quality.
+In industrial applications, such as frequency converters or switching power supplies, strong distortion can also have a negative impact on the electrical power quality.
+Here, additional frequency components are often caused by switching operations of electronic power components.

 Distortion factor and THD – a comparison

-There is also the extended measurement parameter THD+N (Total Harmonic Distortion plus Noise), which takes noise into account in addition to harmonics.
-This specification is particularly common in audio and measurement technology, as it provides a more realistic representation of the actual signal distortion.
+Another common parameter is THD+N (Total Harmonic Distortion plus Noise).
+This parameter also takes into account the noise within a certain frequency range.
+This parameter is used in audio technology in particular because it provides a more realistic picture of the actual signal quality.

 Influencing factors and reduction of THD